Will you receive Social Security checks when you qualify?

 "This is a problem we have known about for decades," McGuinness said.
 "And our constant failure to act has really jeopardized the people who rely on the program the most."

 But it's better to act now than to wait.
-"The decision's going to be worse tomorrow, not better," Fitchner said. "...
+"The decision's going to be worse tomorrow, not better," Fichtner said. "...
 That's gonna cost us more tomorrow."

 Will Social Security be around to pay future generations?